The Evolution of KYC in Fintech: Balancing Compliance with Customer Experience

 The Evolution of KYC in Fintech: Insights from Money 20/20

-One of the great come-togethers for global financial services is Money 20/20 in Amsterdam, and much disruption there was to be found this year painting a rosy future-picture for fintech if anything.
-Throughout the Sleep-Ins, a few weeks theme centered around mastering Know Your Customer (KYC).
-Here is what you will get to know after reading this article: Importace of KYC in fintech, challenges faced and take away from the event
+One of the great gatherings for global financial services is Money 20/20 in Amsterdam, and significant disruption highlighted a promising future for fintech.
+Throughout the Sleep-Ins, a multi-week theme centered around mastering Know Your Customer (KYC).
+Here is what you will get to know after reading this article: Importance of KYC in fintech, challenges faced and take away from the event

 The Significance of KYC in Fintech